 Nick’s previous fascination with Gatsby has, at this point, transformed into understanding and this understanding applies to himself and everyone in the world.
 He has uncovered a universal truth that affects every human.
 Gatsby’s dream—Daisy—was not “commensurate to his capacity for wonder” (189).
 The fatal illusion for Gatsby was his firm belief that obtaining Daisy would be nothing less.
-What makes Gatsby such a spectacular fellow who is so esteemed in Nick’s eyes has nothing to do with the object of his affection but the way in which he pursued it.
+What makes Gatsby such a spectacular fellow so esteemed in Nick’s eyes has nothing to do with the object of his affection but the way in which he pursued it.
 Indeed, Gatsby is “worth the whole damn bunch put together” (162) because of his “gift for hope” (6).
 Perhaps a better, albeit less romantic, illustration of Gatsby’s heroic “gift for hope” is presented by his boyhood schedule and list of general resolves.
-His mistake was placing Daisy on that list, but it’s the list itself and the discipline to see it through that makes Gatsby “Great.”
+His mistake was placing Daisy on that list, but the list itself and the discipline to see it through makes Gatsby “Great.”
 Nick, a man of ambiguous ambition and Renaissance pursuits has, at this moment, learned a great deal from Gatsby.

 Cartwright, Kent.
 “Nick as an Unreliable Narrator.”
 Papers on Language and Literature (Spring 1984).